li-xin-yi/security-summer-labs/lab8/readme.md

 ## Set-up

-We adopt an android app named `SQL Inject Demo` ({download}`sql-inject-demo.apk`, source code availabel [li-xin-yi/sql_inject_demo](https://github.com/li-xin-yi/sql_inject_demo)) as our main environment, it should be installed on an android physical/virtual machine with API >= 17 (Android >= 4.2).
+We adopt an android app named `SQL Inject Demo` ({download}`sql-inject-demo.apk`, source code availabe [li-xin-yi/sql_inject_demo](https://github.com/li-xin-yi/sql_inject_demo)) as our main environment, it should be installed on an android physical/virtual machine with API >= 17 (Android >= 4.2).
 We recommand a virtual machine of SDK API 25, which can be easily set-up either via [AVD manager integreated in Android Studio](https://developer.android.com/studio/run/emulator) or [SeedLab virtual machine on Virtual box](https://seedsecuritylabs.org/Labs_16.04/Mobile/SEEDAndroid_VirtualBox.pdf).

 ## Task 0: Get familiar to the App